BoyeGuillaume/hyperion/docs/formalism.typ

 2. Should allow precondition to capture complex condition for flow disjunction.
 3. Should allow for post-condition to capture complex behavior of many-functions.
 4. Should account for *non-determinism* and *probabilistic algorithms*.
+  - Use of $PP: cal(B) -> RR_[0,1]$ and other statistics such as $EE, "Var"$.
+This will become the base for statistical modeling during optimisation.
 5. Should account for *memory side-effects* and *concurrency* by providing ordering constraints.
+  - Memory locations should *always* be tracked, notably assertions should be made about *non-interfering* per-location as well as the equivalent for `__restrict__` pointers.
+  - Typing inferred from memory _(if possible)_.
+  - Keep track of addressing by nested function call (notably for data-structure substitution candidacy).

 #pagebreak()
 Here is a list of elements to consider